biccio/precisiondocs/content/post/5-daily-AI-tools-for-technical-writer.md

 - Project glossaries
 - OpenAPI specs and markdown repos

-Then you can use it for:
+Then, you can use it for:

 - Rewriting dense dev notes into clear prose
 - Switching tone from "dev to PM" or "dev to end-user"